filz0/anplus_base/README.md

 * Support for in-engine entities,
 >Ever wanted a spawnable Citadel Super Suit Charger?
 * Support for the Hammer Editor?
->In theory you can change NPC's/Entity's parentname KeyValue to a certain ANP NPC/Entity name and it will be applied on the map load.
+>In theory you can change NPC's/Entity's parentname KeyValue to a certain ANP NPC/Entity name, which will be applied on the map load.
 * Level Transition support,
->In theory you can change NPC's/Entity's parentname KeyValue to a certain ANP NPC/Entity name and it will be applied on the map load.
+>Half-Life 2 campaign maps for example.

 Commands
 -